NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 By passing in `-skip-ref-tag` argument, the uploaded packages will have no CIPD `ref` or `tag` attached.

+**Note**: During a new Xcode release, there's usually a new iOS runtime dmg that need to upload to cipd as well.
+Even in the case when there's no new iOS runtime release, you still need to run the upload-runtime-dmg command.
+See below section for more information.

 ## Working with iOS runtime packages (Current solution for MacOS13+)